brentp/mosdepth/README.md

 ```

 In this case, the bin label is replaced by the text in the appropriate environment variable.

+This is very efficient.
+In our tests, excluding per-base output (`-n`) and using this argument with
+9 bins to `--quantize` increases the run-time by ~ 20%.
+In contrast, the difference in time with
+and without `-n` can be 2-fold.

 ## how it works